 - Make sure there is adequate lighting through the entire home.

 A great way to help keep older adults safe from falls and other injuries is to partner with a professional home care agency.
-Live Free Home Health Care, providers of top-rated Bristol adult care services, can provide an in-home safety assessment to check for any fall hazards and also make suggestions for adjustments to ensure the safest possible environment.
+Live Free Home Health Care can provide an in-home safety assessment to check for any fall hazards and also make suggestions for adjustments to ensure the safest possible environment.
 Our caregivers are trained and knowledgeable in providing necessary support for older adults to further assist in fall prevention, and can transport and accompany seniors to medical appointments and procedures including eye exams, pick up prescriptions and provide medication reminders so they’re taken just as they should be, and so much more.

-To learn more about our exceptional Bristol adult care services, email or give us a call at 603-217-0149!
-For a list of all of the communities we serve in New Hampshire, please see our Service Area page.
+To learn more about our Holderness home care and the communities we serve, email or give us a call at 603-217-0149!
+For a full list of all of the areas we serve in New Hampshire, please see our Service Area page.